mathias-brandewinder/mathias-brandewinder.github.io/_posts/2015-03-22-rewriting-logistic-regression-csharp-to-fsharp-part-1.md

 - Create a synthetic dataset, creating random input examples, and computing the expected result using a known function,
 - Use gradient descent to learn the model parameters, and compare them to the true value to check whether the method is working.

-You can [download the original C# code here][2].
+You can download the original C# code here.
 Today we’ll focus only on the first part, which is mainly contained in two methods, `MakeAllData` and `MakeTrainTest`:

 ``` csharp
 static double[][] MakeAllData(int numFeatures, int numRows, int seed)